-3.4 Pursuitworthiness of the VFI
+4.4 Pursuitworthiness of the VFI

-Menon and Stegenga (2023) and Stegenga and Menon (2023) provide some of the best attempts at defending the VFI, in terms of responsiveness to the existing literature.
+Menon and Stegenga [2023] and Stegenga and Menon [2023] provide some of the best attempts at defending the VFI, in terms of responsiveness to the existing literature.
 They argue, correctly, that the VFI might still be worth pursuing, even if unattainable.
 That is, its unattainability does not imply that it is not pursuitworthy.
-This is sometimes acknowledged in the literature,26 though opponents of the VFI obviously argue that it still does not turn out to be good to pursue the VFI.
+This is widely acknowledged in the literature, though opponents of the VFI obviously argue that it still does not turn out to be good to pursue the VFI.
 Menon and Stegenga also argue, intriguingly, that the VFI might be worth pursuing even if it would be undesirable to achieve as an end state in principle.
-They cast the VFI in a helpful new way: it aims at the elimination of "bifurcation points," i.e., decision points where difference in value judgments made in the course of inquiry would lead scientists to infer different conclusions from the same evidence.27 According to their interpretation of the VFI, values should not make a "difference to inference" (Stegenga and Menon 2023).
+They cast the VFI in a helpful new way: it aims at the elimination of "bifurcation points," i.e., decision points where difference in value judgments made in the course of inquiry would lead scientists to infer different conclusions from the same evidence.
+According to their interpretation of the VFI, values should not make a "difference to inference" [Stegenga and Menon, 2023].

 Understood this way, Menon and Stegenga still do not argue that science can or should be value-free.
 They acknowledge that the AIR shows that values should play a role in science in some cases.
-It is tempting to classify this as a kind of partial rapprochement with the VFI rather than a defense per se, but they insist that it is instead a legitimate alternative framing of the VFI, according to which: "Scientists should [typically] act as if science should be value-free" (Menon and Stegenga 2023, emphasis added).28 Between their reframing of the ideal and of the stakes of the debate (away from what ideal is worth achieving, towards what ideal is worth pursuing), they hope to obviate the key arguments against VFI, including AIR.
+It is tempting to classify this as a kind of partial rapprochement with the VFI rather than a defense per se, but they insist that it is instead a legitimate alternative framing of the VFI, according to which: "Scientists should [typically] act as if science should be value-free" [Menon and Stegenga, 2023, emphasis added].23 Between their reframing of their ideal and of the stakes of the debate (away from what ideal is worth achieving, towards what ideal is worth pursuing), they hope to obviate the key arguments against VFI, including most of those canvassed above.
 One tempting response here is that they have simply given up the game on the VFI as most philosophers of science understand it, and so no further consideration is necessary, if the VFI question is our target.
-In explicitly denying the need to do rebut the AIR, the thinking here goes, they concede the main substantive issue.
-This is too hasty, however, as there is a substantive issue when it comes action-guiding advice to scientists: should scientists make (appropriately warranted or constrained, non-epistemic) value judgments as a routine part of their inquiries, or should they behave as if science ought to be value free, and thus typically deploy strategies that obviate the need to make value judgments?
+In explicitly

-26One simply has to think about what ideals are.
+21One simply has to think about what ideals are.

-$^{^{27}}$ They acknowledge that it is legitimate for values to play a role in many upstream decisions that determine both how conclusions are framed and what evidence is available.
+$^{^{22}}$ They acknowledge that it is legitimate for values to play a role in many upstream decisions that determine both how conclusions are framed and what evidence is available.